Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Proposed Method

-where $\overline{A},\overline{B},\overline{C}$ are the discretized matrices, \br{$\overline{CA}^{L-1}$ denotes the multiplication of discretized matrices at $L-1$}, and $\overline{O}$ is a SSM convolution kernel.
-Note that $D$ is omitted in Equation \eqref{eq:discretized_eq} as $D\mathbf{x}_{(i)}^t$ can be viewed as a skip connection.
-Essentially, S4 parameterizes $A$ as a diagonal plus low rank matrix and this parameterization enables fast computation of $\overline{O}$.
-Moreover, it includes the HiPPO matrices \cite{gu2020hippo}, which are a series of matrices that is capable of capturing long-term intra-variable dependencies. \b{Our Decontaminator module employs two S4 layers, one after the addition of the embeddings related to $\mathbf{x}_{(i)}^u$ and another layer after including $c$ in the residual blocks (see Figure \ref{fig:model}). } \s{Two S4 layers are respectively added after joining $\mathbf{x}_{(i)}^u$ and the diffusion embedding; and after adding $c$ within each residual block (see Figure \ref{fig:model}).}
+where $\overline{A},\overline{B},\overline{C}$ are the discretized matrices, $\overline{CA}^{L-1}$ denotes the multiplication of discretized matrices at $L-1$, and $\overline{O}$ is a SSM convolution kernel. $D$ is omitted in Equation \eqref{eq:discretized_eq} as $D\mathbf{x}_{(i)}^t$ can be viewed as a skip connection.
+S4 parameterizes $A$ as a diagonal plus low rank matrix that enables fast computation of $\overline{O}$.
+It also includes the HiPPO matrices \cite{gu2020hippo} capable of capturing long-term intra-variable dependencies.
+We employ two S4 layers, one after the addition of the embeddings related to $\mathbf{x}_{(i)}^u$ and another layer after including $c$ in the residual blocks, shown in Figure \ref{fig:decontminator}.

-\b{For a simpler and more streamlined reverse process during the training of $\epsilon_\theta$ for noise estimation, we suggest minimizing the noise error specifically on the masked segments, as illustrated in Equation \eqref{eq: loss_noise}.
-It is important to highlight that the masked parts solely consist of noise without any underlying data pattern, unlike the non-masked parts which contain both noise and the actual data pattern.
-Consequently, deriving noise estimates from the masked data is a more straightforward task and can be accomplished using less intricate networks.
-This approach is advantageous as it facilitates swift data preparation for the subsequent module.}\s{The loss function applied on the masked portions in the reverse process is denoted as:}
+To have a simpler and more streamlined reverse process during the training of $\epsilon_\theta$, we suggest minimizing the noise error on the masked parts shown in Equation \eqref{eq: loss_noise}.
+Note that the masked parts only consist of noise without any actual data patterns, unlike the non-masked parts containing both noise and the actual data patterns.
+Hence, deriving noise estimated from the masked data is a more straightforward task and can be accomplished using less intricate networks.
+This approach also speeds up data preparation for subsequent modules.
+We provide \br{\textbf{Section \ref{subsec:decontaminator_study}}} that compares two optimization strategies: minimizing $\mathcal{L}_\text{noise}$ on the masked portions versus minimizing $\mathcal{L}_\text{noise}$ on the entire observations as done by prior diffusion studies \cite{alcaraz2022diffusion,chen2024imdiffusion}.
+It shows that the former approach yields superior performance, simplicity and applicability.

 where $\hat{\epsilon}_t$ is the predicted noise obtained from $\epsilon_{\theta}(\mathbf{x}_{(i)}^t,t,c)$.